Romik's Conjecture for the Jacobi Theta Function

 \section{Acknowledgements}

 Many thanks to Larry Washington, Christophe Vignat, Lin Jiu, and Karl Dilcher, for chatting over coffee, emailing me back at 2 am, and contributing endless blackboard space as we discussed this.
 The bulk of this work was completed during an idyllic summer in Halifax, and I'd like to again thank Karl Dilcher for the invitation.
-I'd also like to thank Chris, Brodie, and Pascal for easing the creative process along with many backyard barbeques, and to Steph, Margaret, and Dana -- I wish we had more time to add to the Wall of Dumb.